Reflections on IaC using Terraform

 Structure

-It’s recommended to factorize input values across environments into variable sections.
+It is recommended to factorize input values across environments into variable blocks.

-This as well allows for security aspects implementation, like protecting sensitive data.
+This enhances for security posture as well, like protecting sensitive data.

 Moreover, output blocks provide a way to capture and log information after applying state changes.